nomadicvince/darkmatter/README.md

 # darkMatter
-DarkMatter: a WebGL Engine for rendering astronomical objects
+DarkMatter: a WebGL2 Engine for rendering astronomical objects